WATCH: Quiet, warm weather continues

 If you enjoy the summer-like temperatures, soak them in this weekend.
 It will likely be the last time in 2020 we have 80 degrees in the forecast.
 Despite the warmth, it won’t be record-breaking.
 The record highs for both Saturday and Sunday are 91 F.

-After a sunny start Saturday, we can expect more of a mix of cloud and sun in the afternoon as some of the remnant moisture from Tropical Storm Beta slides by to our south.
+Expect more of a mix of cloud and sun Saturday afternoon as some of the remnant moisture from Tropical Storm Beta slides by to our south.

 It will be quite windy, especially Sunday.
 If you haven’t stored the boat away for the season yet, there will be a chop on the northern ends of any lakes.